jonjau/msa/README.md

 The results are approximate as there are variations between runs due to randomness.

+The neural network was chosen for the following analysis due to its high accuracy.

 ### New York Times analysis

-The results of the New York Times analysis, also from the sample run:
+A total of 17235 articles were categorized by the neural network.
+The results from the sample run:

 ![NYT-monthly-counts](output/sample-run/nyt2020.png)